Packing Supplies, Service, and Tips

 Because books are heavy, use small cartons.
 Pack on edge, alternating bound edge to open edge.
 Pack books of same general size together.

 After removing the light bulb, wrap the base, harp and bulb separately, in newsprint, and place together in a box, filling spaces with crushed paper.
 Carefully wrap each shade in three or four sheets of fresh tissue paper, a pillow case or large lightweight towel.
 Large, Tiffany-style lamp shades and chandeliers should be packed in a crate.
-Your Stevens representative can arrange to have a custom crate built.
+Your Wheaton representative can arrange to have a custom crate built.

 For packing and moving glass or marble table tops, mirrors and artwork locally, our movers can wrap them tightly and safely in moving blankets to protect them during the moving process.
 For long distance moves, it is best to consult with your My Guys Moving & Storage customer service representative about obtaining custom-made cartons or crates for these items.